programmingdevil101/1st_sem_C_lab_report/003/doc.md

 ### **WAP to input a number from user.
 If the user enters a number less than or equal to zero then program should just display the number.
 If the user enters 1 the program should display the output as neither prime nor composite, if the user enters 2 the program should display output as smallest and only even prime number.
 If the user enters number greater than 2 the program should check whether the number is prime or not, also if the number is not prime the program should display if it is even or odd.**

+#### Algorithm
+    step 1: start
+    step 2: declare variables
+    step 3: read num
+    step 4: if n is less than or equal to 0 go to step 5 otherwire go to step 6 step 5: write num
+    step 6: if number is equal to 1 go to step 7 otherwise go to step 8 step 7: write "neither prime nor composite" step 8: if number is equal to 2 go to step 9 otherwise go to step 10 step 9: write "smallest and only even prime" step 10: next = 2
+    step 11: if next less than or equal to num / 2 go to step 12 otherwise go to step 16 step 12: if num is divisible by next go to step 13 otherwise go to step 14 step 13: is_prime = 1
+    step 14: next = next + 1
+    step 15: go to step 11
+    step 16: if is_prime equals to 0 go to step 17 otherwise go to step 18
+    step 17: write the number is prime step 18: if the number is divisible by 2 go to step 19 otherwise go to step 20 step 19: write the number is even step 20: write the number is odd step 21: stop

 #### Flowchart
 ![](../res/lab_sheet_3_flow_chart_10.svg)